leaderanalytics/LeaderPivot.XAML.WPF/README.md

 # LeaderPivot.XAML.WPF

-A pivot table control for WPF.
+Pivot grid control for WPF.

 * Easy to implement and configure
 * Drag and drop dimensions across axis